 SMB is a request/response protocol and it is implemented on top of the NetBIOS API, see Figure 7-2.
 It plays the role of session, presentation, and a part of application layer of the OSI stack.
-SMB can be used over
+SMB can be used over TCP/IP, NetBEUI, and IPX/SPX.

-Samba for MPE/iX Services Overview of Samba for MPE/iX

-TCP/IP, NetBEUI, and IPX/SPX.
 In the case of TCP/IP or NetBEUI, the NetBIOS API is being used.
 Samba for MPE/iX uses SMB over TCP/IP.